H3nr7M/calculator-ts/README.md

-# Calculator using JavaScript
+# Calculator using TypeScript

-This is a simple calculator using JavaScript.
-It is a part of my learning process of JavaScript.
-I have used HTML and CSS to design the calculator.
-I have used JavaScript to make it functional.
-I have used the eval() function to evaluate the expression.

-Also the calculator have a Dark Mode.
-That is activated by clicking the Dark Mode button in the right corner of the calculator.
+This is a simple calculator using TypeScript.
+In this project you'll learn how type elements in TypeScript, select DOM elements, among other things.
+Dont worry, the code is commented.
+## How to use

+open the index.html file in your browser.